ChadwickCSP/AdventureQuest/README.md

 ### Clone your repository

-After you have signed up for the project, you can clone it using Github Desktop.
+After you have signed up for the project, you can clone it using GitHub Desktop.

 1. Click the Current Repository drop down